- Explore Opportunities

 We are now entering phase two of the Rights to Decide project and I look forward to developing this on a larger scale.
 I have already been a guest speaker sharing my self-advocacy journey.
 I focused primarily on adult services and training and education available to people like me.
 Our goal for phase two is to inform and equip other organisations and service users to let their voices be heard and ensure they are living to their full potential.

-Erasmus+ Youth Dialogue projects encourage young people to engage with decision makers on issues that affect their lives.
-Projects can last from three months right up to two years, and take place entirely in Ireland or with a partner country.
+Erasmus+ Youth Participation projects encourage young people to engage with decision makers on issues that affect their lives.
+Visit Erasmus+ Youth Participation on our website to find out more.

 We welcome contributions to the Léargas blog at firstname.lastname@example.org.